 - Sleep and eat.
 Sure, this sounds simple, but how many of us skip meals when we are busy, only to overeat junk food or stay up too late to binge watch another of our favorite shows?
 You don’t have to be a fitness expert to eat three decent meals a day or keep snacks at your desk in case lunch gets pre-empted.
 And, multiple studies have proven a good night’s sleep – between seven and nine hours – helps our brains rest and regenerate for maximum daily productivity.
 Think of your body as you would your car: without gas and regular service your car won’t operate, and your body is more complex than an auto.

 - Enlist a coach.
 Don’t be afraid to ask for help.
-Experts abound and particularly in real estate, it’s easy to find coaches to help us practice scripts and refine our presentations.
+Experts abound and particularly in real estate, it’s easy to find coaches to help us practice real estate scripts and refine our presentations.
 If your office or brokerage doesn’t provide this sort of assistance in-house, get a recommendation and get to work.

 - Organize your office.
 Don’t believe what you hear about messy desks being a sign of creative people.
 A cluttered workspace will only make it more difficult to find the tools you need for a productive day, so a place for everything and everything in its place means when you hit the office first thing in the morning, you’re ready for takeoff.